acameron724/acameron724/README.md

 ## Goals
 `Short-Term`
 - 👩‍💻 Finish the MVP of my personal website
-- 🏅 Complete AWS certification
+- 🏅 Complete AWS and AMC certifications
-- 🐍 Find an open-source project using a Python backend to practice my Python coding skills
+- 🐍 Continue to grow my Python skillset in my current role

 `Medium-Term`
-- 💼 Become a senior-level software developer
+- 💼 Transition from data scientist to software developer
-- 🤹‍♀️ Get great at Figma
+- 👩‍💻 Add a blog section to my personal website and publish my first post
-- 📈 Become a mentor at an organization that helps bring more women into the SDE field
+- 📈 Become a mentor to other women in STEM

 `Long-Term`
 - 📣 Lead an engineering team building a product I'm passionate about
-- 💡 Build a product from scratch that someone, outside of myself, finds useful (ask me about my ideas!)
+- 👩‍💻 Integrate the Calendly and Strava APIs into my personal website
-- 🫱🏾‍🫲🏻 Leave a legacy of diversifying hiring practices and bringing more women and people of color onto the teams I work on
+- 🫱🏾‍🫲🏻 Make tangible progress in diversifying hiring practices and bringing more women and people of color onto teams I work on

 ## Tech Products I Admire
 <a href="https://www.notion.so/product">